 The COMPASS Board of Directors has directed that federal funding allocated through CIM 2040 2.0 be focused on maintaining the existing transportation system, while strategically addressing regional priorities.

-CIM 2040 2.0 provides an investment of $6.5 billion in the transportation system – focused primarily on maintenance needs – but also addressing regional priorities including widening of portions of Interstate 84, US Highway 20/26, and State Highway 44, as well as funding pathways, bridges, intersections, buses, and more.
+Between 2020 and 2040, CIM 2040 2.0 provides an investment of $6.4 billion in the transportation system – focused primarily on maintenance needs – but also addressing regional priorities including widening of portions of Interstate 84, US Highway 20/26, and State Highway 44, as well as funding pathways, bridges, intersections, buses, and more.

 Even with the funded improvements, we are left with many unfunded needs.
 To guide COMPASS efforts in strategically addressing these unfunded needs, projects have been divided into three prioritized lists – state, local, and public transportation system priorities.
 These lists outline regional transportation funding priorities, should additional monies become available.